publiusfederalist/hsencrypt/README.md

 ## Example

+You can see it in action in [zmsg](https://github.com/publiusfederalist/zmsg).

-The following example assumes a folder `keys` includes files `node` and `wallet` with the associated api keys inside them.
+Also, feel free to try the following example which assumes a folder `keys` includes files `node` and `wallet` with the associated api keys inside them.

 ```
 #!/usr/bin/env node